 Ad groups are designed to help group your keywords and ads based on similar themes.
 Lumping all of your keywords into one ad group and showing everyone the same ad is not an effective paid search strategy and may end up costing you clicks, leads, and dollars.
 Showing the same ad to people searching for different keywords could mean thousands of wasted impressions.

-We often see accounts that are set up with little or no structure to their campaign and ad group, and this is one of the biggest mistakes people make when it comes to Google AdWords account management.
+We often see accounts that are set up with little or no structure to their campaign and ad group, and this is one of the biggest mistakes people make when it comes to Google Ads account management.

 Recommendation: Build out ad groups as specifically as possible by merging similar keywords and ads into in different ad groups.
 For example, if my business is a women’s shoe store that also sells accessories, I may want to set up my campaigns and ad groups as follows:

 Boots (Ad group)

 Women’s Accessories (Campaign)

 As you can see from the campaign example above, each ad group represents a different product category.
 I would make sure that I only added keywords and text ads that are specific to each particular ad group.
 And if you were paying attention to the previous section, we may even want to add “women’s heels” as a negative keyword to the Flats ad group to ensure that ads from my Flats ad group are only triggered when someone searches for “women’s flats.”